 Common methods used to create “strong” passwords

 Phrases are a great way to meet password requirement length and complexity requirements.

-Using acronyms to create a password is a handy way to hamper Dictionary Attacks on your password and creating a password hard to remember for the person who doesn’t know the acronym behind it.
+Using acronyms to create a password is a handy way to hamper Dictionary Attacks on your password and create a password that is hard to remember for the person who doesn’t know the acronym behind it.

-The issue here is that it’s hard to create a long string and if a user adds digits to the end, is incredibly weak (as crackers assume digits or modifiers at the start or end).
-Make these passwords stronger by combining with a phrase.
+The issue here is that it’s hard to create a long string, and if a user adds digits to the end, it is incredibly weak (as crackers assume digits or modifiers at the start or end).
+Make these passwords stronger by combining them with a phrase.

 Considerations for the Auditor

-PCI-DSS requirements for a strong password include the password being at least seven characters long and include uppercase, lowercase, numerical, special characters, and more.
+PCI-DSS requirements for a strong password include the password being at least seven characters long and including uppercase, lowercase, numerical, special characters, and more.
 Other compliance standards require very similar sets of attributes.

-As an auditor, you should look to go above and beyond by providing recommendations like educating end users on what makes a strong password, common characteristics of weak passwords and being sure other strong preventative controls are in place.
+As an auditor, you should go above and beyond by providing recommendations like educating end users on what makes a strong password, identifying common characteristics of weak passwords, and ensuring other strong preventative controls are in place.
 Controls might include:

 - Checking for the adoption of a Clean Desk Policy and adherence to it.